Ra2Com/ZZeus/README.md

 # ZZeus
 It's a dll engine extension project launched by RamboPlay and aimed at providing a codec fix for CNCnet5.dll based on [Syringe](https://github.com/Ares-Developers/Syringe).

-While ZZeus is independent of Ares by AlexB, you cannot use Ares, Phobos with using ZZeus.
+While ZZeus is independent of Ares by AlexB, you can use Ares, Phobos with using ZZeus.

 Currently, usage agreement is the basis of all cooperation.
 It is not a problem which kind of code hosting is used, We don't want to open source of this dll.
 But you can use the release binary under License.